DenverJensen/jensendenver-dot-com/src/data/about.md

 - As a teenager, I played a lot of video games.
 My favorites included Counter Strike Source, Command and Conquer 3, Halo 2, and Age of Empires II.

-- At 25, I discovered my lover for progamming as I took my Intro to Java class.
+- At 25, I discovered my love for progamming as I took my Intro to Java class.
 I have been hooked ever since.

 - I am now graduating with a degree in Computer Science to continue pursuing my dreams as a developer.